Content updated in August 2023

-This article is about the Cannabis plant life cycle, divided into stages week by week.
-You’ll find information about the plant’s growth at each stage, some of the plant’s basic needs and what to watch out for!
+In this article, you will learn about the Cannabis plant life cycle, divided into stages week by week.
+You will find information about the plant’s growth at each stage, some of the plant’s basic needs, and what to watch out for!
 Learn how to grow weed from seed to harvest!

 - Storing your Cannabis seeds

-- Cannabis seed germination (3 to 10 days)
+- Cannabis seed germination (lasts about 3 to 10 days)

 - Cannabis seedling stage (lasts about 2 to 3 weeks)